 The real nightmare began when when Hannah stopped breathing.
 Hannah was rushed to Victoria General Hospital where a suspected tumor was found in her abdomen.
 Forty-five minutes later, Hannah and her mother, Brooke, were rushed by air ambulance to BC Children's Hospital in Vancouver.

 Biopsy results proved that rather than a tumor, it was extensive abdominal inflammation that was was crushing her lungs.
 Hannah remained in critical condition for several days.
-After considering the possibility that she might have lymphoma or leukemia a week of tests finally brought a diagnosis; stage 4 rhabdomyosarcoma cancer.
+After considering the possibility that she might have lymphoma or leukaemia a week of tests finally brought a diagnosis; stage 4 rhabdomyosarcoma cancer.
 Hannah's diagnosis was the 3rd known in the world.

 After a long 15 month battle and every infection possible, Hannah beat all the odds and in October of 2013 was deemed cancer free.